-Two gates each 100 cm wide and 40 cm in height and approved by the FIS shall be used.
+Two gates approved by the FIS shall be used.
 The gates must be capable of simultaneous and/or delayed opening and connected to the timing devices.

 The Jury and the starter together will control the start.
 The start signal can only be given after the Jury has given the competitors permission to start.

 Any starting system can be employed provided that the system guarantees a simultaneous start and meets art.
 1226.1.